conalryan/c/c-programming-language.md

 - It should be up to 31 characters long as only first 31 characters are significant.

 3. Constants:
-- Like normal variables, except their values can not be modified by the program once they are defined.
+- Like normal variables, except their values cannot be modified by the program once they are defined.
 - Constants refer to fixed values.
 They are also called as literals.
 - Constants may belong to any of the data type.
 - Syntax: